 * Note: In some cultures white and yellow flowers are used for funerals and considered bad luck.
 (Thanks Andrea and Yan!)

-Sources: CNN Money, CNN Money, Wikipedia, History Channel, American Catholic, The Hoya, KHNL, Japanese Food @ About.com, Religion Facts, College Sex Talk, Taipei Times, Tree Hugger, ABC 7, Denver Federal Executive Board, Corsinet, and Dr. Spock.
+Sources: CNN Money, Wikipedia, History Channel, American Catholic, The Hoya, KHNL, Japanese Food @ About.com, Religion Facts, College Sex Talk, Taipei Times, Tree Hugger, ABC 7, Denver Federal Executive Board, Corsinet, and Dr. Spock.